AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 3. Duplicate invoices from high-volume suppliers

-4. Bank detail changes going undetected across regular suppliers
+4. Bank detail changes going undetected

 The ACCC’s National Anti-Scam Centre reported AU$152.6 million in payment redirection losses for Australian businesses in 2024.
 Wholesale distributors, with their combination of high per-invoice values and many regular supplier relationships, are a structural target.

-What manual reconciliation costs in practice
+What does manual reconciliation cost?

 ActivityTime per month (manual)